Dog Friendly Beaches Croatia: Where to Take Your Pet in 2023

 Searching for the best dog friendly beaches Croatia has to offer?
 You’ve come to the right place!

 In general, European countries are pretty accepting of dogs coming to most places with you, but it’s always best to do some thorough research before you book flights.
 Croatia is fairly dog-friendly, but if you happen to bring your dog somewhere that is not dog-friendly, there could be hefty fines to pay.
-Like at most beaches.

 Since Croatia is such a hot spot for beach holidays, strict laws have been put in place so that many beaches can keep their high reputations.
 Some people may just want to enjoy the beach without dogs running around them and without the risk of accidentally taking a step into a bare-footed mistake…

-Top Dog Friendly Beaches Croatia
+19 Dog Friendly Beaches in Croatia

 1. Beach Podvorska – Crikvencia